Distributional Shrinkage II: Higher-Order Scores Encode Brenier Map: Higher-Order Score Denoising: Identification and Estimation

 Denoisers derived in this section are agnostic to the specific form of the prior/signal distribution $P$.
 They only depend on the higher-order score functions of the noisy measurement distribution $Q$.
 We also present two estimation strategies for these higher-order score functions of $Q$, along with their convergence rates.

-To formulate and study the estimation results in this section, we first introduce the class of Hölder smooth functions. \begin{definition}[Hölder Smooth Functions] For $\alpha > 0$, let $\lfloor \alpha \rfloor$ be the largest integer strictly less than $\alpha$.
-For $L > 0$, we define the class of Hölder smooth functions with smoothness parameter $\alpha$ and radius $L$ as
+To formulate and study the estimation results in this section, we first introduce the class of H\"older smooth functions. \begin{definition}[H\"older Smooth Functions] For $\alpha > 0$, let $\lfloor \alpha \rfloor$ be the largest integer strictly less than $\alpha$.
+For $L > 0$, we define the class of H\"older smooth functions with smoothness parameter $\alpha$ and radius $L$ as

 We write $\cH^{\alpha}(L)$ when the support $\Omega = \R$ the whole real line. \end{definition}